ranjan0369/devops-intern-final/README.md

 ### Git and GitHub
 - Initialized a GitHub repository named `devops-intern-final`.
-- Added a `hello.sh` script that outputs a "Hello DevOps" message.
+- Added a `hello.py` script that outputs a "Hello DevOps" message.
 - Created a `README.md` file documenting the project.

 ### Bash Scripting
-- Developed a `sysinfo.sh` script inside the `scripts` folder to display system information and required messages.
+- Developed a `sysinfo.sh` script inside the `scripts` folder to display system information.

 ### Docker
 - Wrote a `Dockerfile` to containerize the `hello.py` script.